Peyronie’s Disease Treatment in Dallas, TX

 This can include decreasing the amount of vigorous sexual activity or aggressive sports and quitting any smoking, illegal drugs, or alcohol consumption.

-Dr. Wierschem offers a variety of treatment options both surgical and non-surigcal to men near the Dallas area.
+Dr. Wierschem offers a variety of treatment options both surgical and non-surgical to men in the Dallas area.
 Each treatment is individualized based on the patient’s symptoms and degree of angulation.